mattcodez/laughing-octo-tribble/README.md

 <h1>Project Name: <i>CSS Puzzle</i></h1>

 <b>Summary:</b>
+<b>Phase 1</b> - Teaching programming through gamification.
+You will progressively learn the syntax and build a resume.
-This is a way to put your coding skills to the test or learn as you go. <b>Become the best coder!</b> Initially the game will just challenge your CSS skills by asking you to draw geometry to match the example.
+<b>Phase 2</b> - This is a way to put your coding skills to the test. <b>Become the best coder!</b> Initially the game will just challenge your CSS skills by asking you to draw geometry to match the example.

 <b>Secret Info:</b> https://docs.google.com/document/d/1wa9zjt1B9WrYfY4sMzHlC467LlSzShHxMQx_MRdPO48/edit